datajerk/ctf-write-ups/bsidessf2020ctf/decrypto-2/README.md

     self._buf += self._blk
 ```

-The encryption key is constructed by calling `_extend_buf` repeatedly until the key is at least as long as the input file.
+The derived key is constructed by calling `_extend_buf` repeatedly until the key is at least as long as the input file.

 The derived key initial round starts with the user provided key appended with a 32-bit little endian `0` that is then SHA256'd.
 The next round appends a 32-bit little endian `1` to the previous hash, and SHA256's that, and then appends that to the derived key, and so on: